Flawed Criticism: Ignore these Words

 I remember being a kid in an art gallery.
 A family member burst out, “Now this I like!”
 We were in the contemporary gallery and he was staring at a fire extinguisher near the exit.

-You may share that view about certain kinds of art.
-But it’s worth asking if a personal opinion automatically makes something “bad”.
+You may share that fire extinguisher view about certain kinds of art.
+But it’s worth asking if a personal opinion automatically qualifies something as “bad”.

 (I’m not a big fan of broccoli.
-That does’t make it less nutritious.)
+That does’t make it any less nutritious.)

 We don’t always stop to consider.
 Few of us are taught the finer points — or the importance — of critical thinking.

-Constructive criticism doesn’t sound like that.
-So don’t take those words to heart.
+Constructive criticism doesn’t sound like snark.
+So don’t take careless words to heart.

 If someone doesn’t like or understand what you do, or the way you choose to do it, they’re not your customer.
 That’s not a bad thing.